AutisticMuppet/AutisticMuppet/README.md

 - ⚡I own Hacked Consoles (Hacked them all myself).
 They are... a 3DS, a DS, a Wii, a PS2, and a PS3.

-- Currently waiting for Black Friday to purchase a Switch 2
+- Currently looking for a new programming project